On some exact solutions of heavenly equations in four dimensions: A short description of the decomposition method

 For example, if we insert a two-dimensional version of ansatz (\ref{ans1}) into (\ref{przyklad}) and collect appropriate terms by the derivatives $D_{j}f$ and $D_{j,k}f$, then, we get, \cite{stepien2010}:

-where $D_{j}f, D_{j,k}f$ denote correspondingly: a derivative of the function $f$ with respect to $j-nary$ argument and the mixed derivative of this function with respect to $j-nary$ and $k-nary$ argument. \\ Now, we require that all algebraic terms in the parenthesises must vanish.\\
+where $D_{j}f, D_{j,k}f$ denote correspondingly: a derivative of the function $f$ with respect to $j-nary$ argument and the mixed derivative of this function with respect to $j-nary$ and $k-nary$ argument. \\ Now, we require that all algebraic terms in the parenthesises must vanish.
 As a result we obtain a system of algebraic equations, which solutions are the parameters $a_{1}, a_{2},... $.
-We call such system of algebraic equations, as determining algebraic system.
-Its solutions give the relations between $a_{\mu}, b_{\nu}, c_{\rho}$ and therefore they constitute, together with (\ref{ans1}), some class of solutions of (\ref{przyklad}).
+We call such system of algebraic equations as determining algebraic system.
+Its solutions establish the relations between $a_{\mu}, b_{\nu}, c_{\rho}$ and therefore they constitute, together with (\ref{ans1}), some class of solutions of (\ref{przyklad}).
 In dependence on the situation, we may need to take into consideration additionally some other conditions, which must be satisfied by our class of solutions.
 These conditions implicate the requirement of satisfying of some algebraic equations, which we attach to the determining algebraic system.
-In this paper, one example of such additional condition is the condition of non-invariance of the solutions.
+In this paper, one example of such additional condition, is the condition of non-invariance of the solutions.
 The ansatz (\ref{ans1}) appears, as an effect of a generalization of some result, obtained in \cite{sokalski1984} and \cite{skistska2002}.
-Namely, there in the mentioned papers, some classes of exact solutions of Heisenberg model of ferromagnet have been obtained (but by applying some other method - so called, concept of strong necessary conditions):
+Namely, there in the mentioned papers, some classes of exact solutions of Bogomolny decomposition (Bogomolny equations) for Heisenberg model of ferromagnet have been obtained (but by applying some other method - so called, concept of strong necessary conditions):

 where $\omega$ is arbitrary holomorphic function of class $\mathcal{C}^{2}$, depending on its argument and $\omega=\frac{S^{1}+iS^{2}}{1+S^{3}}$, $S^{i}$ ($i=1,2,3$) - components of classical Heisenberg spin, and $\alpha^{2} + \beta^{2} + \gamma^{2}=1$.
 So, the ansatz (\ref{ans1}) is a generalization of (\ref{ski1984}).
-The solution (given by the ansatz (\ref{ans1})) has been obtained for: Heisenberg model, nonlinear $\sigma$ model (or O(3) model) and scalar Born-Infeld-like equation in (3+1)-dimensions in \cite{stepien2010}. \\
+The solution (given by the ansatz (\ref{ans1})) has been obtained for: Heisenberg model, nonlinear $\sigma$ model (or O(3) model) and scalar Born-Infeld-like equation in (3+1)-dimensions in \cite{stepien2010} and for Skyrme-Faddeev model in \cite{stepien2015}. \\

 One can easily show that this method can be extended for the class of the equations of {\em arbitrary} order: